Monday, August 31, 2009

 Afterward, we heard this interesting anecdote.
 The so-called “tongues” that Felix was accused of uttering had happened on a previous Sunday.
 Felix had been interpreting for me into Shona.
 In his excitement, sometimes he would stutter just a bit as he searched for the correct interpretation of my American experience into something that made sense to a largely uneducated group of domestic servants.
 It was this stuttering as Felix got stuck between English and Shona, “Uh, uh, the, the, . . .” that Morgan and John assumed was “tongues.”

-Of course, Felix often prayed in a so-called “tongues prayer language,” but would never do so in the role of an interpreter.
+Of course, Felix did often pray in a so-called “tongues prayer language,” but he would never do so in the role of an interpreter.
 The concept of a special prayer language is an indirect concept inferred from Paul’s writings.
 Many Pentecostal/Charismatic Christians vouch for its validity nonetheless.
-Interestingly, the original purpose of “sign” of tongues in the New Testament in Acts 2 was actual interpretation of the gospel message into languages other than the local Aramaic dialect.
-In that case, Jewish disciples of Jesus were speaking to the gathered Jewish Diaspora in Jerusalem for the Feast of Pentecost.
-These Jewish disciples spoke to diaspora Jews in their own native dialects, dialects of which the speakers themselves were ignorant.
+Interestingly, the original purpose of the “sign” of tongues in the New Testament in Acts 2 was actual interpretation of the gospel message into languages other than the local Aramaic dialect.
+In that case, Jewish disciples of Jesus were speaking to the Jews in Jerusalem gathered for the Feast of Shavuot (Weeks), claimed by later Christians as the Feast of Pentecost.
+These Jewish disciples of Jesus spoke to “diaspora” Jews in their own native dialects, dialects of which the speakers themselves were likely ignorant.
 So, if somehow a miracle had happened that would have given Felix the interpretation to this African audience of my experience as a diaspora Jew, such a role reversal would at least be interesting!

 There was nothing of interest in Felix’s stuttering, except for John B and Morgan as they searched for a way to stop us from ministering at Chisipite.
 They were right about one thing, however, we were seeking to overturn the current paradigm for ministry at Chisipite.
 We sought to inject life into a dying church.
 We taught both the white and black congregations how to praise and worship God using modern music.
 We replaced dusty hymnbooks with freshly mimeographed chorus sheets.
 I employed enthusiastic teaching, freely moving away from the pulpit into the congregation.
 Instead of speaking in third person monologues, I shared personal experiences and directly engaged the listener, often drawing the audience into the discussion.